Header background

 The Dynatrace Distributed Tracing app redefines how teams work with OpenTelemetry data.
 By combining OTel's comprehensive data collection with the Dynatrace platform, you gain unparalleled visibility into your application's behavior.
 The user-friendly interface simplifies the complexity of distributed traces, allowing you to pinpoint and resolve performance issues quickly.
 With out-of-the-box contextual analysis and the flexibility to dive deep into your data, Dynatrace empowers you to maximize the value of your OpenTelemetry implementation.

-In a recent blog post, we announced and demonstrated how the new Distributed Tracing app provides effortless trace insights.
-In this blog post, we’ll walk you through a hands-on demo that showcases how the Distributed Tracing app transforms raw OpenTelemetry data into actionable insights
+In this blog, we previously announced and went through a demo on how the new distributed tracing app provides effortless trace insights.
+Today, we’ll walk through a hands-on demo that showcases how the Distributed Tracing app transforms raw OpenTelemetry data into actionable insights.

 Set up the Demo